Horde-Of-Greg/Elsa/docs/ARCHITECTURE.md

 ### Dependency Injection

-Services and other classes should accept dependencies as constructor parameters with defaults:
+Services and other classes should accept dependencies as constructor parameters, but can accept defaults:

 ```typescript
 class TagService {